Xnuvers007/reforestation/README.md

 ⏰ Diperbarui pada:
-- WIB: Senin, 9 Desember 2024 20.35.22 UTC
+- WIB: Senin, 9 Desember 2024 21.29.39 UTC
-- WITA: Senin, 9 Desember 2024 21.35.22 UTC
+- WITA: Senin, 9 Desember 2024 22.29.39 UTC
-- WIT: Senin, 9 Desember 2024 22.35.22 UTC
+- WIT: Senin, 9 Desember 2024 23.29.39 UTC

 Kutipan Inspiratif:
-"Human nature is potentially aggressive and destructive and potentially orderly and constructive."
+"Technology gives us the facilities that lessen the barriers of time and distance - the telegraph and cable, the telephone, radio, and the rest."

-Kategori: nature
+Kategori: technology